 The Center for Cardiovascular Research (CCR) in the Department of Medicine, Cardiovascular Division, at Washington University School of Medicine, supports basic research focused on understanding cardiovascular biology and the biological processes that are responsible for cardiovascular diseases.

-A major objective of the CCR is to establish novel interfaces among cardiovascular researchers in diverse scientific disciplines, including:
+One goal of the CCR is to establish novel interfaces among cardiovascular researchers in diverse scientific disciplines, including:

 - Molecular and cellular biology

 Accordingly, the CCR provides a unique research environment for scientists with distinct backgrounds who have common interests in diseases of the heart and vasculature.
-In addition, the CCR facilitates interactions between its basic scientists and clinical researchers engaged in patient-oriented research.
-The CCR also supports a cutting-edge Mouse Cardiovascular Phenotyping Core.

 - Cellular and molecular basis of heart failure